PDF 415 KB

-TQEH site map
+TQEH site map and directory listing

 The Queen Elizabeth Hospital Emergency Department (ED) is open 24-hours a day, providing health care to more than 42,000 people of all ages each year, who have life-threatening and non-life threatening emergencies.

 When you arrive at the ED you will be seen by a senior nurse to collect information and assess your illness or injury.

 After seeing the triage nurse, you will be asked to see the ED Receptionists who will ask you a number of questions pertaining to your personal demographic data (for instance, name, date of birth, address, local doctor, contact person, person responsible).
 You may be asked to wait in the waiting room.
 Your waiting time will depend on the business of the department and the number of patients with serious conditions.
 The waiting area may appear quiet but this doesn’t necessarily mean the ED itself is quiet.